Greywacke: In geology and geography

 Greywackes are abundant in Wales, the south of Scotland, the Longford-Down Massif in Ireland and the Lake District National Park of England; they compose the majority of the main Southern Alps that make up the backbone of New Zealand.
 Both feldspathic and lithic greywacke have been recognized in Ecca Group in South Africa.

 Greywackes are also found in parts of the Eastern Desert east of the Nile.
+An important ancient source was Wadi Hammamat, on the route between Koptos and the Red Sea.
+The stone quarried there is a very fine-grained and compact greywacke composed principally of quartz, feldspar, plagioclase and epidote; it is generally dark greenish-grey, sometimes tending toward brown.

 They were an early object of geological study in Britain where the Geological Society was founded in 1807, and excited much public interest in geology.
 Greywacke was interesting because it was found in many places in Britain and its occurrence in particular places was evidence of the pattern of geological strata that had been laid down.

 Uses

-Greywacke stone has been used as a building material and a sculptural material across many eras and societies.
-Its oldest known uses date to the early third millennium BCE, in Egypt's early dynastic period.
-Its wide use in sculpture and vessels is thought to have been due to its fine grain size and resistance to fracturing, making it suitable for fine detail and intricate shapes.
+Greywacke was extensively used for vessels and sculpture in ancient Egypt and later in the Roman world.
+The greywacke of Wadi Hammamat is generally identified with the bekhen stone named in ancient Egyptian inscriptions, which record expeditions to obtain the material.
+Its fine grain and compact structure allowed detailed carving, while its dark colour could approximate the appearance of bronze.
+Roman examples range from small sculptures to colossal works; particularly large examples include the Palatine Colossi, carved for an imperial context in the late first or early second century AD.

+In archaeological and antiquarian literature, Egyptian greywacke has frequently been described as "basalt", although it is a sedimentary rock rather than volcanic basalt.
+Early modern terminology for dark stones was inconsistent, and names such as basalto, pietra di paragone and related terms were applied to more than one material.

 Aside from its structural uses, greywacke stone (or molds taken from it) is valuable to practitioners of traditional motion picture miniature photography, because due to its unusually mixed nature, it remains looking natural when portraying a wide range of miniature scale ratios, from 1:1 to as high as 1:600.